 How do physical lights work?

-In many 3D applications, physical lights are items that can be added to a scene on their own.
-In KeyShot, physical lights are considered materials.
+In many 3D applications, physical lights are items to be added to a scene, just like a light you would hold in your hand.
+In KeyShot, physical lights are materials.
 This means you can find them in the material library and drag them onto a piece of geometry in your scene.

 If you’re using a physical light that emits from a point, such as a point or spot light, whatever piece of geometry you apply the material to will disappear.
 This is normal.
 Light will be emitting from wherever that piece of geometry is located.
 To change the location or direction the light points, just move the piece of geometry the light emits from.

 In contrast, when using a physical light that emits from a surface, such as area or emissive light, the piece of geometry you apply it to will remain visible.
-It should turn bright white or whatever color the light is set to.
+It turns bright white or a lighter shade of the specified color.

 After applying a light material to an object, double-click on the object in the real-time view to edit its material properties such as brightness, color and softness.
 To shape an area or emissive light, scaling it with the move tool will control the sharpness and softness of the shadow.